robstoll/atrium/README.md

 then let me know it by [writing a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).
 So far the verbose output was always handy for me but you might have other test cases than me.
 Also notice, that Atrium cannot yet deal with infinite `Iterable`s.
 If you have to, then please open a feature request as well.
+In the meantime, you can of course `take(100)` or the like.
 <hr/>
 </details>